arananet/TzxDuino-Reloaded/README.md

 # Audio Amp

 Since is not very clear if there is necessary a output amp, I have added a little DPDT, one position switch to bypass or enable the D9 signal to the AMP LM386.
 The other position will connect the D9 signal directly to the 3.5mm jack.
+If the volume of the output is higher than expected you can change the value of the R5 resistor from 1k to 10k.

 # Images